AfrahSaud36/Hydrate/README.md

 - **Apple Developer Academy** – for providing guidance, mentorship, and resources in iOS development and UI/UX standards.
 - **SwiftUI Documentation** – for offering detailed and helpful resources for developing with SwiftUI.
 - **GitHub Community** – for providing valuable insights and code-sharing platforms to enhance development.
+- **Noura** – for her continuous support and encouragement throughout the project.